foam-framework/foam2/doc/guides/StyleGuide.md

   omitted; use FOAM's `requires: []` support instead.
 * The rules about using JSDoc comments to inform the Closure compiler's type-checking are omitted; use FOAM's type-checking instead.
-* Encourage the use of vertical alignment where it makes sense, since it makes the code easier to read.
+* Encourage the use of vertical alignment where it makes sense, since it makes code easier to read.
 Ex.:
 ```javascript
   var firstName = 'John';
   var lastName  = 'Smith';